-Written representations are dealt with by the exchange of documentation and by a site visit by the Inspector accompanied by the appellants and representatives of the council.
+Written representations are dealt with by the exchange of documentation and by a site visit by the inspector accompanied by the applicant and representatives of the council.

-At hearings and public inquiries the parties to the appeal (the appellant, the council and interested parties) are able to present their cases in person.
+At hearings and public inquiries, the parties to the appeal (the applicant, the council and interested parties) are able to present their cases in person.

-If you wish to make comments, you can do so online at https://acp.planninginspectorate.gov.uk.
+If you wish to make comments on a planning application, you can do so online.
 If you do not have access to the internet, you can send your comments to the named Inspector for the appeal.

 All representations must be received by the deadline given.
-Any representations submitted after the deadline will not usually be considered and will be returned.
+Any representations submitted after the deadline will usually not be considered and will be returned.
 The Planning Inspectorate does not acknowledge representations.
 All representations must quote the appeal references.
-Please note that any representations you submit to the Planning Inspectorate will be copied to the appellant and this local planning authority and will be considered by the Inspector when determining the appeal.
+Please note that any representations you submit to the Planning Inspectorate will be copied to the applicant and the local planning authority and will be considered by the inspector when determining the appeal.

-You can get a copy of one of the Planning Inspectorate’s “Guide to taking part in enforcement appeals” booklets free of charge from GOV.UK at https://www.gov.uk/government/collections/taking-part-in-a-planning-listed-building-or-enforcement-appeal
+You can get a copy of one of the Planning Inspectorate’s guides to taking part in enforcement appeals booklets free of charge from gov.uk.

-When made, the decision will be sent to the appellant(s) and the Council and published online at https://acp.planninginspectorate.gov.uk
+When made, the Planning Inspectorate’s decision will be sent to the applicant(s) and the council and published online.

-For further information please visit the Planning Inspectorate web site or contact a Warwickshire County Council planning officer.
+For further information please visit the Planning Inspectorate website or contact one of our planning officers.